 Conflict with any local policies or ordinances protecting biological resources.

-It is not reasonably foreseeable that either the construction/implementation or maintenance phase of potential projects would result in a significant long-term impact to general wildlife species, and that the implementation of Biological Objectives would actually protect and improve biological resource conditions.
+It is not reasonably foreseeable that either the construction/implementation or maintenance phase of potential projects would result in a significant long-term impact to general wildlife species, and that the implementation of the Stream Biological Objective would actually protect and improve biological resource conditions.

-Monitoring and assessment for Biological Objectives typically occurs on an annual basis over a limited time period (hours to days) within surface waters of the San Diego Region.
+Monitoring and assessment for the Stream Biological Objective typically occurs on an annual basis over a limited time period (hours to days) within surface waters of the San Diego Region.
 Current and proposed additional biological monitoring, such as stream bioassessment sampling, does not target any sensitive benthic macroinvertebrate or algal species, nor is the collection of candidate, special status, or sensitive species required.
 Where additional collections may be required for compliance purposes, the collections may result in non-substantial effects on species, habitats, and species movements associated with collection activities.
 These potentially significant impacts are not substantial and would be addressed on a project-specific basis and through the existing review process for Scientific Collection Permitting.

-Reasonably foreseeable means of compliance that involve structural best management practices construction activities would be implemented in areas outside of receiving waters, and are expected to occur in areas that are already degraded or developed with minimal biological resources.
+Reasonably foreseeable means of compliance that involve structural best management practices construction activities are required by statute to be implemented in areas outside of receiving waters, and are expected to occur in areas that are already degraded or developed with minimal biological resources.
 Under the CWA and San Diego Water Board Basin Plan, receiving waters are not to be used for waste transport or treatment.
 Since these areas are outside of receiving waters and are expected to occur in previously disturbed areas, it is not reasonably foreseeable that they would cause the removal, disturbance or change in diversity of any special status species or cause a change or reduction in the number of any unique, rare or endangered species.
 Nor are they expected to considerably restrict wildlife movement, including migratory avian species, or conflict with conservation plans.
 Depending on the final location of facilities, however, potential impacts to biological resources, such as trees, protected under local ordinances or policies could occur, though they are not expected to be substantial, existing avoidance and mitigation measures are available, and sufficient flexibility is present within the permit implementation so that reasonably foreseeable compliance methods are not expected to conflict with policies and ordinances to protect natural resources.
-The implementation of Biological Objectives will serve to better protect and restore native habitat and species, as well as guide local ordinances and policies in the protection of habitat.
+The implementation of the Stream Biological Objective will serve to better protect and restore native habitat and species, as well as guide local ordinances and policies in the protection of habitat.